Premiership of Nicola Sturgeon: Scottish National Party leadership bid

 Nominations for the SNP leadership closed on 15 October, with Sturgeon confirmed as the only candidate.
 SNP convener Derek Mackay publicly congratulated Sturgeon as de facto leader in waiting, saying that she would be "a fantastic new leader" for both the SNP and for Scotland.
 On this date, Sturgeon also came out on top in a trust rating opinion poll, conducted for the SNP, which indicated that 54% of the Scottish population trusted her to "stand up for Scotland's interests".
 She was formally acclaimed as the first female leader of the SNP on 14 November 2014 at the Autumn Conference in Perth, with Hosie as her depute.
 This also made her first minister-designate, given the SNP's absolute majority in the Scottish Parliament.
 In her first speech as leader, Sturgeon said that it was "the privilege of her life" to lead the party she joined as a teenager.

 On 18 November 2014, Salmond formally resigned as First Minister of Scotland and the election for the new first minister took place the following day.
 Sturgeon and Ruth Davidson, the leader of the Scottish Conservatives, stood for election.
 Sturgeon received 66 votes, Davidson received 15 and there were 39 abstentions.
 As mentioned above, the SNP's absolute majority made Sturgeon's election all but certain.
 Although, Salmond did not officially tender his resignation as First Minister until 18 November 2014, Sturgeon was not sworn in until two days later.
 From 18 November until her officially appointment on 20 November, she served as the acting First Minister, essentially the First Minister-elect.

 First year in office

-On 20 November 2014, Sturgeon was officially sworn into the office of First Minister of Scotland at the Court of Session in Edinburgh after receiving the Royal Warrant of Appointment by Her Majesty Queen Elizabeth II.
+On 20 November 2014, Sturgeon was officially sworn into the office of First Minister of Scotland at the Court of Session in Edinburgh after receiving the Royal Warrant of Appointment by Queen Elizabeth II.
 On the day of her appointment she became the fifth and first female first minister.
 The same day of taking office, she was appointed to the Privy Council and therefore granted the style 'The Right Honourable'.
 On 21 November, she unveiled her Cabinet with a 50/50 gender balance, promoting Finance Secretary John Swinney to become her deputy first minister.

 During her first First Minister's Questions after being sworn in, Sturgeon tried to strike a conciliatory tone, saying that she came into her new post "with an open mind and a willingness to hear proposals from all sides of the chamber."